fsantanna/pingus/ceu/README.md

 * They handle all states (and only them) in the same contiguous block, improving code encapsulation.

-Pingus supports 16 actions in the game, including the *Bomber*.
+Pingus supports 16 actions in the game, including the *Bomber*:
-5 of them (`Bomber`, `Bridger`, `Drown`, `Exiter`, and `Splashed`) implement some form of state machine and are 43% smaller in Céu (206 vs 117 lines of code).
+5 of them <!--(`Bomber`, `Bridger`, `Drown`, `Exiter`, and `Splashed`)-->
+implement some form of state machine and are 43% smaller in Céu (206 vs 117 lines of code).
 Considering the other 11 actions, the reduction is under 5% only (447 vs 424 lines of code).
-This a asymmetry illustrates how expressive describing state machines in direct style can be.
+This asymmetry illustrates how expressive describing state machines in direct style can be.

 <!--